john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/02_segmentation/00_overview.md

 Artifacts in Mammogram Images
 ```

-As shown, edges, text, annotations and other anomalies can have pixel intensity characteristics similar to those of the ROI.
+As shown in {numref}`artifacts_fig`, edges, text, annotations, and other anomalies can have pixel intensity characteristics similar to those of the ROI.
 Consequently, artifacts and other anomalies must be removed before ROI detection and segmentation can occur.

 ## Segmentation for Artifact Removal

 This section highlights the classical segmentation methods most commonly used to remove artifacts in biomedical imaging in general, and in mammography specifically.
 These methods can be categorized as threshold-based segmentation, edge-based segmentation, and region-based segmentation {cite}`michaelBreastCancerSegmentation2021`.

-- **Threshold-Based Segmentation** (TBS) partitions regions of an image by applying a mask formed by applying one or more pixel intensity thresholds to the image.
-Such methods include Otsu thresholding, morphological thresholding, global and adaptive thresholding.
+- Threshold-Based Segmentation (TBS) partitions regions of an image by applying a mask formed by applying one or more pixel intensity thresholds to the image.
+Such methods include Otsu thresholding, morphological thresholding, and global and adaptive thresholding.
-- **Edge-Based Segmentation** (EBS) uses contours and gradients in the image to detect the edges surrounding one or more regions of interest.
-Canny Edge Detection, Active Contour and Sobel segmentation are among the most-common EBS methods.
+- Edge-Based Segmentation (EBS) uses contours and gradients in the image to detect the edges surrounding one or more regions of interest.
+Canny Edge Detection, Active Contour, and Sobel segmentation are among the most common EBS methods.
-- **Region-Based Segmentation** (RBS) separates the image into regions with similar characteristics.
+- Region-Based Segmentation (RBS) separates the image into regions with similar characteristics.
 The Watershed algorithm and certain morphological methods are prominent in this category.

-In the next sections, we’ll review the most prominent Threshold-Based, Edge-Based, and Region-Based methods and evaluate their performance, strengths and shortcomings.
+In the next sections, we’ll review the most prominent Threshold-Based, Edge-Based, and Region-Based methods and evaluate their performance, strengths, and shortcomings.